Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 </div>

 **Bubbles ![bubble]**
-: {: .mb-5 } Stand next to the horizontal crystal (facing north) on your side.
+: {: .mb-5 } Diagonal of the vertical crystal on your side.

 **Sticky Feet ![foamy]**
 : Solve the H to find the safe spots.